Stable mixed graphs: Introduction

 Three known classes of graphs have previously been suggested for this purpose in the literature.
 We specifically call these stable mixed graphs (under marginalisation and conditioning) and they include MC graphs (MCGs) \citep{kos02}, summary graphs (SGs) \citep{wer94,wer08}, and ancestral graphs (AGs) \citep{ric02}.

 MCGs do not use the same interpretation of independencies, called the $m$-separation criterion, as the other types of stable mixed graphs.
-In this paper we use similar methods as in \citep{kos02} to derive a modification of the class of MCGs to use $m$-separation, which we call ribbonless graphs (RGs).
+In this paper, we use similar methods as in \citep{kos02} to derive a modification of the class of MCGs to use $m$-separation, which we call ribbonless graphs (RGs).
 The class of RGs is exactly the class with three types of edges that is generated after marginalisation over and conditioning on the node sets of a DAG.
 More importantly, we extend the RG-generating algorithm to generate summary and ancestral graphs in a theoretically neat way.
 These algorithms are computationally polynomial, even though we shall not go through their computational complexity in this paper.
-Defining these algorithms leads to establishing a parallel theory for the different classes, and studying the similarities, differences, and relationships among them. \paragraph{Structure of the paper.} In the next section we define some basic concepts of graph theory and independence models needed in this paper.
+Defining these algorithms leads to establishing a parallel theory for the different classes, and studying the similarities, differences, and relationships among them.\looseness=1

+\emph{Structure of the paper.} In the next section, we define some basic concepts of graph theory and independence models needed in this paper.

-In Section 3, we define the class of RGs, give some basic graph-theoretical definitions for these, and define the $m$-separation criterion for interpretation of the independence structure on them.
+In Section~\ref{sec3}, we define the class of RGs, give some basic graph-theoretical definitions for these, and define the $m$-separation criterion for interpretation of the independence structure on them.

-In Section 4, we formally define marginalisation and conditioning for independence models in such a way that it conforms with marginalisation and conditioning for probability distributions.
+In Section~\ref{sec4}, we formally define marginalisation and conditioning for independence models in such a way that it conforms with marginalisation and conditioning for probability distributions.
 We also formally define stable classes of graphs.